Doom Patrol: Gerard Way's Doom Patrol (volume 6)

 A new Doom Patrol series written by Gerard Way and drawn by Nick Derington was created as part of the Young Animal imprint.
 The first issue was published on September 14, 2016.
 The series has created a multitude of original characters as well as some taken from former team rosters.

-Casey Brinke, a fictional character that Danny The Street created in order to communicate with people through comic books, was contacted by Danny when he became threatened by a group of aliens known as Vectra.
+Casey Brinke, a fictional character that Danny the Street created to communicate with people through comic books, was contacted by Danny when he became threatened by a group of aliens known as Vectra.
 They wished to profit from his power to create life by turning his fictional people into cheap meat at a fast food restaurant.
 Danny reached out to Casey, hoping that she could find and join the Doom Patrol after explaining her origin story, both the fictional origin story he had created for her and how she had become a real person.

 Casey agreed to help.
 She piloted Danny, currently taking the form of an ambulance, into his attackers' headquarters, discovering that the leader of the organization was none other than her fictional father Torminox, accidentally brought to life when Vectra had tortured Danny.
 Alongside Torminox was an evil version of Casey, known as Doodle Bug.
 She was also created when Danny was tortured and reflects his concern regarding how Casey would become in the real world.
 Despite the family drama, Casey and the Doom Patrol defeated Vectra and freed Danny from Vectra's clutches.

 Afterward, the team sets out to find Crazy Jane, who was running a cult under the influence of her current dominant ego Dr. Harrison.
 Harrison wished to purge the 63 other personalities within Jane's mind by distributing them among the mind-controlled cult members using a gene bomb.
 After the process, she would kill them all.
 Jane and the team managed to stop this plan and save the cult members while also killing the Dr. Harrison personality within Jane.

 The team is contacted by Niles Caulder in a later issue and embark on a mission with him leading.
-The mission goes haywire and it is revealed that Niles Caulder is gambling again, leading the team to evict him as a leader and as a member of the team.
+The mission goes haywire and it is revealed that Caulder is gambling again, leading the team to evict him as a leader and as a member of the team.
 This marks the team embracing being a new iteration of the Doom Patrol.